akaliutau/aethelgard/README.md

 <p align="center">
 <img src="docs/assets/Diagram_1.png" width="75%" alt="Architecture of Aethelgard" />

-<em>Figure 2: The abstract System Design of our protocol.
+<em>Figure 2: System Design of our protocol.
 Super-link is built on the basis of message queue.
   For each component we have a pre-defined interface in our framework - see the classes in `/aethelgard`</em>
 </p>